silvermob/silvermob-sdk-ios/README.md

 Run the test script to run unit tests and integration tests.

 ```
-./scripts/testPrebidMobile.sh
+./scripts/testSilverMobSdk.sh
 ```

 ## Carthage

-`2.1.6` version is available to build PrebidMobile with Carthage.
+`2.1.6` version is available to build SilverMobSdk with Carthage.
 For that, please, put the following content to your `Cartfile`:

 ```
 github "prebid/prebid-mobile-ios" == 2.2.0-carthage
 ```
-Run this command in order to build PrebidMobile with Carthage:
+Run this command in order to build SilverMobSdk with Carthage:

 ```
 carthage update --use-xcframeworks --platform ios
 ```
-Note that `PrebidMobileGAMEventHandlers`, `PrebidMobileAdMobAdapters`, `PrebidMobileMAXAdapters` are not available to build with Carthage.
+Note that `SilverMobSdkGAMEventHandlers`, `SilverMobSdkAdMobAdapters`, `SilverMobSdkMAXAdapters` are not available to build with Carthage.